UMM-CSci-Systems/C-strings-and-memory-management/Tips_and_suggestions.md

 # Style and clarity: Odds and ends

-You should remove "debuggin" print statements from "production" code (i.e., working code that you turn in).
+You should remove "debugging" print statements from "production" code (i.e., working code that you turn in).

 Don't `#include` `.c` files; you want to compile `.c` files